Why Representation Matters on One Day at a Time

 For more from the pair, including an update from Gomez on Elena's love life in season two, be sure to check out the videos above!

-One Day at a Time also stars Marcel Ruiz, Todd Grinnell and Stephen Tobolowsky.
+One Day at a Time, which is nominated for The Revival Show of 2018 at this year's People's Choice Awards, also stars Marcel Ruiz, Todd Grinnell and Stephen Tobolowsky.

 Season two of One Day at at Time is available to stream now on Netflix.